-The most discerning perfume lovers will tell you that a scent is an emotion that holds the key to your memories.
+The most discerning perfume lovers will tell you that scent is an emotion that holds the key to your memories.
 With such a strong relevance, would you want the fragrance that you pick to be common or distinct?
-It is this quest for a one-of-a-kind soul scent that is leading to a visible spike in the popularity of niche fragrances that have exclusive price points, artisanal approach (small batches, superior quality and unusual natural ingredients, and higher concentration of perfume extracts), and limited points of sale.
+It is this quest for a one-of-a-kind soul scent that is leading to a visible spike in the popularity of niche fragrances that have exclusive price points, an artisanal approach (small batches, superior quality and unusual natural ingredients, and higher concentration of perfume extracts), and limited points of sale.
 We’ve rounded up eight of the best niche perfumes and brands to initiate you into finding your special scent.

 Founded in 2000 by professional perfume evaluator and critic Frederic Malle, this perfume house is a result of generations of perfumery expertise.
 Malle’s grandfather created Parfums Christian Dior for the fashion brand with the launch of the classic Miss Dior.
 Malle doesn’t create perfumes himself; instead, he acts as an editor collaborating with world-renowned perfumers to craft artisanal scents without being limited by a particular brand style.
 Gallery of creators, where recognition is given to the perfumers behind the formulations, is one of the USPs of his stores and make his offerings some of the best niche perfumes.